thepru/manifesto/index.md

 ## Guidelines

- - Pave the cow paths
+ - Pave the cow paths!
  - Truth as a cable, not a Chain - [via Charles Sanders Peirce](http://a.co/b81camA)
  - Look for the Helpers - via Mister Rodgers[^helpers]
  - Slide over this world a bit lightly and on the surface - [via Montaigne](http://amzn.to/1XDifrI)